MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-on-Linux.md

 # Install PowerShell on Linux

 PowerShell can be installed on different Linux distributions.
-Most Linux platforms and distributions have a major release each year, and most provide a package manager that is used to install PowerShell.
+Most Linux platforms and distributions have a major release each year, and provide a package manager that is used to install PowerShell.
 This article describes what is currently supported and which package manager is used.

 The rest of this article is a breakdown of each Linux distribution that PowerShell supports.
 All